Active Learning for Point Cloud Semantic Segmentation via Spatial-Structural Diversity Reasoning: Related Work

 \subsection{Point Cloud Semantic Segmentation}

 3D point cloud semantic segmentation can be broadly categorized into two groups: graph message passing-based and neighboring feature pooling-based methods.
-In the first category, LocalSpecGCN~\cite{wang2018local} utilizes the spectral graph CNNs to establish the correlation of every local neighborhood.
+In the first category, graph message passing-based methods consider one point cloud as a 3D graph, where the influence between points is similar to the relationship between nodes in the graph.
+For example, LocalSpecGCN~\cite{wang2018local} utilizes a spectral graph CNNs to establish the correlation of every local neighborhood.
 GACNet~\cite{wang2019graph} proposes a graph attention network to dynamically learn the structure of every object.
-In addition, Jiang \etal~\cite{jiang2019hierarchical} construct a hierarchical point-edge interaction network that contains point branch and edge branch.
-Specifically, the point branch is responsible for predicting the class of each node, and the edge point is designed to compute the consistency of connected nodes.
-In the second category, neighboring feature pooling approaches~\cite{wang2018local,wang2019graph,jiang2019hierarchical} aggregate the features of neighbor points into a centroid point to reduce subsequent computational complexity~\cite{qi2017pointnet++,hu2020randla}.
-PointNet++~\cite{qi2017pointnet++} first uses iterative farthest point sampling (FPS) to choose a set of centroid points, and then groups the neighbor points based on ball query into each centroid point.
-Due to the computational complexity of FPS being $O(\mathcal{N}^2)$, Randlanet~\cite{hu2020randla} replaces FPS with faster random sampling ($O(1)$).
-To solve the model performance degradation caused by the loss of key features in random sampling, Randlanet~\cite{hu2020randla} proposes a local feature aggregation module to progressively increase the receptive field for each 3D point, thereby effectively preserving geometric details.
-Due to these merits, we adopt Randlanet~\cite{cai2021revisiting} as the learner of active learning.
+In addition, Jiang \etal~\cite{jiang2019hierarchical} construct a hierarchical point-edge interaction network that contains a point branch and edge branch.
+Specifically, the point branch is responsible for predicting the class of each node, and the edge branch is designed to compute the consistency of connected nodes.
+In the second category, neighboring feature pooling approaches~\cite{wang2018local,wang2019graph,jiang2019hierarchical} aggregate the feature of neighboring points into a centroid point and only use these centroid points in the subsequent layers for reducing computational complexity~\cite{qi2017pointnet++,hu2020randla}.
+PointNet++~\cite{qi2017pointnet++} first uses the iterative farthest point sampling (FPS) to choose a set of centroid points, and then groups the neighboring points based on ball query into each centroid point.
+Due to the computational complexity of FPS being $O(\mathcal{N}^2)$, Randlanet~\cite{hu2020randla} replaces FPS with faster random sampling in which computational complexity is $O(1)$.
+To solve the segmentation performance degradation caused by the loss of key features in random sampling, Randlanet~\cite{hu2020randla} uses a local feature aggregation module to progressively increase the receptive field for each 3D point, thereby effectively preserving geometric details.
+Because of these merits, SSDR-AL chooses Randlanet as the segmentor of active learning.